 Prostate cancer can grow slowly.
 Some men may not need treatment.
 The doctor will watch for any changes or signs the cancer is getting worse.

 Some prostate cancer will need to be treated.
 The goal of treatment is to remove as much cancer as possible while saving healthy prostate tissue.
 Other treatment may also help to keep cancer from spreading or coming back.
 The plan will often have a mix of methods.
-The type of cancer, age and health will all play a role in treatment choices.
+The type of cancer, age and health of the patient will all play a role in treatment choices.

 You will have a care team made up of doctors, surgeons, nurses, pharmacists, and others.
 It is important to stay in touch with your team throughout treatment and recovery to make sure your wishes are followed.